tryroadmap/join-pet-days-project/README.md

 - [ ] runApp()
 - [ ] install required libraries, update a requirement.txt file to keep track
 - [ ] Run MySQL locally
+- [ ] update requirement.txt
+- [ ] add run bash for requirements.txt in setup
+- [ ] add .gitignore for DSStore mac OS and R.
+- [ ] from scheme setup dummy values for csv files in asset/data